Social Work Dean and attorney partner to Tell the Client’s Story

 With their “dream team” of 18 colleagues in the areas of law, sociology, social work, psychology, neuroscience, and philosophy Tell the Client’s Story: Mitigation in Criminal and Death Penalty Cases became a reality.
 Both reported that the collaborative outcome of the book far surpassed anything either of them would have done alone, noting the deep commitment and expertise of all parties involved.

 Feedback for the book has been positive from behavioral health professionals, the legal community, and scholars.
-The first printing of Tell the Client’s Story published by the ABA already sold out and they are on to the second printing.
+The first printing of Tell the Client’s Story published by the ABA has already sold out and they are on to the second printing.
 To get your copy, visit the American Bar Association’s Shop ABA page.